p4lang/PI/proto/docs/p4runtime.md

 ### Clone Session Entry

 A clone session entry is a tuple consisting of a clone session id, egress port, clone class of service and packet length.
-The packet length (bytes) must be set to a non-zero value if truncation of the clone is required.
-Otherwise, the packet length is unspecified (defaults to 0).
+If the *packet_length_bytes* field is set to 0 (default), then the clone packet will not be truncated.
+Otherwise, the clone packet will be truncated to the number of bytes specified by the non-zero value of the *packet_length_bytes* field.
 As above, all fields are of type *uint64* to accomodate bitwidths up to 64 for the corresponding PSA metadata fields.